DaanDeMeyer/reproc/README.md

 cmake --build . --target install # Might need root for this
 ```

+After installing reproc you can use `find_package` in the root CMakeLists.txt
-In the root CMakeLists.txt file of your application:
+file of your application to find reproc:

 ```cmake
 find_package(reproc REQUIRED)